alex-arapov-pmp/dedcoin/README.md

 ## Usage 💻

-To start your journey with dedcoin Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.
+To start your journey with Dedcoin Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by dedcoin Core is self-documenting and can be browsed with `dedcoin-cli help`, while detailed information for each command can be viewed with `dedcoin-cli help <command>`.
+The JSON-RPC API provided by Dedcoin Core is self-documenting and can be browsed with `dedcoin-cli help`, while detailed information for each command can be viewed with `dedcoin-cli help <command>`.
 Alternatively, see the [Bitcoin Core documentation](https://developer.bitcoin.org/reference/rpc/) - which implement a similar protocol - to get a browsable version.

 ### Such ports

-dedcoin Core by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
+Dedcoin Core by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
 Additionally, a JSONRPC port can be opened, which defaults to port `22555` for mainnet nodes.
 It is strongly recommended to not